zach-morris/peripheral.joystick/Readme.md

 cd peripheral.joystick-build
 ```

-Generate a build environment with config for debugging (assuming you cloned Kodi into the folder `$HOME/workspace/kodi`)
+Generate a build environment with config for debugging (assuming `$HOME/workspace/kodi` symlinks to the folder you cloned Kodi into)

 ```shell
 cmake -DADDONS_TO_BUILD=peripheral.joystick \